ShangyiGuo/ShangyiGuo-github-zixi/content/home/experience.md

         * Presented individual research report entitled "Multifunctional Passive Filter" in group meeting.
         * Learned laboratory operations of 2D quantum materials and devices, prepared two-dimensional materials (graphene and hNB) with tapes, combined them into hNB-graphene-hNB structures under high power microscopy, and tested the properties of samples.

-  - title: Physical mechanism of membrane crossing and anticancer function of Nano-realgar
-    company: Instructed by Professor.
-Yang Tan
-    company_url: ''
-    location: Shandong University
-    date_start: '2021-03-01'
-    date_end: '2021-05-31'
-    description: |2-

-        * Investigated relevant literature on the bactericidal effect of nanomaterials.
-        * Wrote a research report entitled “the Physical Mechanism of Membrane Crossing and Anticancer Function of Nano-realgar” by summarizing a number of papers, in which a conjecture on the physical mechanism of membrane crossing of Nano-realgar was put forward.
-        * Presented individual research report entitled “NANO-REALGAR · ANTI-CANCER · CELL MEMBRANE” in the final seminar.

 design:
   columns: '2'